timbeaudet/knowledge_base/software/adobe_photoshop.md

 - To change the color of something, select the color and use **_Image > Adjustments > Hue / Saturation_** `CTRL+U` and change the hue.
 Seemed to work great when the color was alone, as in the rest of the active was transparent.
 - To toggle the visibility of the guides (hide and show without deleting) use `CTRL+;` (or macOS `CMD+;`)

+## Creating a Grid of Dots using Pattern

+- Create a new file, 32x32, 64x64 or something - size not super important.
+- Fill the background color, or not.
+(May not be necessary)
+- Make a dot any where, position doesn't actually matter too much.
+- Make it a pattern: Edit > Define Pattern
+	- I don't know how to save this for future loading of pattern, but it doesn't.
+- Back in the file you wish to have dots in, add a new layer and double click to open properties.
+- Click on Pattern Overlay and the dropdown of the pattern should include your dot, select it.
+- Use scale to change the grid size.
+- If you are not seeing anything in the document it is because you need to fill the layer with the effect.
+	- if you used a background color in the pattern, the fill color doesn't matter.

 ## Using Smart Objects to Control Guides

 I had found that I needed a lot of guides on a piece, that were conflicting with each other, like having a backdrop and a sprite-sheet on the same image.
 To fix this I used a smart object for the sprite - could also use a smart object for backdrop area.